 There are actually two separate plotting modes: one for black & white displays, and one for color.
-The black & white mode consists of 560 points per line while the color mode consists of 140.
+The black & Figure 3: The "modern" view of HI-RES white mode consists of 560 points per line while the color mode consists of 140.
 Each color point is actually made up of the 4 consecutive B/W mode dots: V, B, G, and O, respectively.
 The "280-point" myth results from the attempt at combining these two distinct modes into one general purpose mode that is display-independent.